Polycystic Ovary Syndrome

 Many, but not all, women with PCOS will have the polycystic-looking ovaries (which are often two to five times larger than normal ovaries) for which the syndrome is named, but it is possible to be diagnosed with the syndrome without having this sign.
 And not all women with polycystic-appearing ovaries will have PCOS.

-Some patients with PCOS experience excess insulin production from the pancreas, which can result from insulin resistance.
-Insulin resistance is a precursor to type 2 diabetes.
-The high levels of insulin in these women help stimulate the ovaries to overproduce androgens and may be the cause of PCOS in some women.
+Insulin resistance can lead to hyperinsulinism or hyperinsulinemia.
+It is also a precursor to type 2 diabetes.
+Furthermore, the high levels of insulin help stimulate the ovaries to overproduce androgens, which may be the cause of PCOS in some women.

-In addition to stimulating the ovaries to overproduce male hormones (called androgens), high levels of insulin can cause darkening of the skin around the neck and other crease areas, a condition called acanthosis nigricans, often accompanied by skin tags in these areas.
+In addition to stimulating the ovaries to overproduce androgens, high levels of insulin can cause darkening of the skin around the neck and other crease areas, a condition called acanthosis nigricans, often accompanied by skin tags in these areas.

 If the pancreas can't produce enough insulin to compensate for the insulin resistance, glucose builds up in the blood, eventually leading to type 2 diabetes.

-About 80 percent of obese women with PCOS have insulin resistance by age 40 and about 10 percent develop type 2 diabetes.
-Insulin resistance and an increased risk of diabetes is also a problem for normal weight women with PCOS, although less so than for obese women.
-For obese women with PCOS, their treatment plans should incorporate diet and exercise.
+Up to 75 percent of women with PCOS have insulin resistance and about 10 percent develop type 2 diabetes by age 40.
+Insulin resistance and an increased risk of diabetes are major problems for obese women with PCOS, but they also cause problems for normal weight women with PCOS.
+For obese women with PCOS, treatment plans should incorporate diet and exercise.

 Up to 50 percent of women with PCOS also have sleep apnea, a condition that causes brief spells where breathing stops during sleep.
 Sleep apnea can worsen the degree of insulin resistance.

 The most visible symptoms of PCOS stem from excessive levels of androgens, such as testosterone, produced by the ovaries and the adrenal glands.
 Androgens often are called "male hormones," even though they are found in both men and women.
 They are usually present at higher concentrations in men and are an important factor in determining male traits and reproductive activity.
-Androgens include testosterone, dihydrotestosterone (DHT), androstenedione and dehydroepiandrosterone (DHEA) or the HS sulfated form (DHEA-S).
+Androgens, or androgen precursors, include testosterone, dihydrotestosterone (DHT), androstenedione, dehydroepiandrosterone (DHEA) or DHEA sulfate (DHEA-S).

-Excessive levels of these hormones, a condition called hyperandrogenemia, or their exaggerated action, called hyperandrogensim can lead to some of the most common symptoms of PCOS in women, including:
+Excessive levels of these hormones, a condition called hyperandrogenemia, or their exaggerated action, called hyperandrogenism can lead to some of the most common symptoms of PCOS in women, including:

 - Excess body or facial hair (hirsutism)